balmor/TranslationWidget/README.md

 ### Existing translations

 There are at least two ways to load existing translations.
-The simplest one is to create javascript object which stores translations for each plugin instance on page.
-Then set this object to plugins **dataSource** parameter.
+The simplest one is to create object which stores translations for each plugin on page.
+You then assign this object to the parameter **dataSource**.

-The translations object has its own schema which looks like this:
+The object has its own schema which looks like this:

 ```JS
 {